 Do you know what your credit score is?
 An excellent credit score is in the 800s, but how can you achieve that?
 It’s not as hard as you think it is.
-Follow these tips for boosting your credit score to over 800 and see how much easier (and cheaper!) it is to get the credit you need for a personal loan, a new car or a new home.
+Follow these tips for boosting your credit score to over 800 and see how much easier (and cheaper!) it is to get the credit you need for an online loan, a new car or a new home.

 One thing that could make your credit score lower than it should be is an error on your report.
 You can request a credit report each year from FreeCreditReport.com.
 Check it over for discrepancies — if someone else in your area has the same name as you, it’s possible that their debts could be reported as yours.
 Similarly, if someone steals your identity or your credit card numbers, you might have debts that you didn’t know about.
 Follow the credit bureau’s directions on fixing any errors that you find.
 If you need help, consider using one of the best online credit report monitoring services to stay on top of it.